adey-px/cluster-music/README.md

 ## 6.0 Credits
 ### 6.1 Content
-1. This project used Bootstrap 4.4 for its User Interface <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Bootstrap</a>
+This project used Bootstrap 4.4 for its User Interface <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Bootstrap</a>
-2. Code for main header with Search bar and Django message levels were copied from Code Institute Boutique Ado project
-3. I got idea for JavaScript code to play audio and html code for audio display from <a href="https://www.section.io/engineering-education/how-to-build-a-music-player-using-django/">Onojakpor Ochuko</a>

 ### 6.2 Media
 The images used for the audio labels were obtained from <a href="images.google.com">Google images</a>